Jürgen Vogel: Biography

 Vogel is the son of a Hamburg waiter and a housewife.
 He worked as a child model, later had various jobs and visited the Munich drama school for one day.
 In 1985, he moved to Berlin, where he shared a flat with actor Richy Müller.
 He states that he was inspired by the movie Taxi Driver, starring Robert De Niro.

 Vogel became famous with the movie Little Sharks (German: Kleine Haie) in 1992.
 He won the Silver Bear award in 2006 for his work as an actor, co-author, and co-producer for the film The Free Will (German: Der freie Wille).

 Vogel had his first child, a daughter, Maria (born 1988), from a previous relationship.
 He married Madeleine Sommerfeld in 1997, adopted her two sons and the couple had a daughter (born 1999).
 After their divorce, he had another son (born 2009) with assistant director Michelle Gornick.
 Vogel had his 6th child, a daughter (born 2019) with his fiancée, actress Natalia Belitski.
+Vogel lives in Berlin.